lucavh/knowledge-base/azure-certificates/DP100-6-databricks.md

 - There is no mention of storage.
 Spark is a unified engine, it does not matter where the data is stored, as long as the worker nodes can access it and load it in memory.

 Ecosystem:
-- Spark Core engine which you can use with APIs for Python, R, Scala and Java
+- Spark Core engine which you can use with APIs for [[Python]], R, Scala and Java
 - Additional components: Spark SQL, Spark Streaming, Spark MLLib, Spark GraphX, SparkR

 Disadvantages: